geotools/geotools/docs/user/library/coverage/jdbc/index.rst

 **Configuration Summary**

 A map configuration consists of 3 parts, connect configuration, mapping configuration and map configuration.
-As a result, you have great flexibilty and can reuse parts of the configuration for many maps.
+As a result, you have great flexibility and can reuse parts of the configuration for many maps.